Evelin Nazarena Bermúdez

-Evelyn Nazarena Bermúdez (born 1 April 1996) is an Argentine professional boxer She is a two-time female light-flyweight world champion and has been unified IBF, WBO and WBA title holder since September 2025.
+Evelin Nazarena Bermúdez (born 1 April 1996) is an Argentine professional boxer She is a two-time former female light-flyweight world champion.

 Personal life

 She is the younger sister of former three-division world champion of boxing, Daniela Romina Bermúdez.

 Professional career

 Bermúdez made her professional debut on 22 October 2016, scoring a four-round unanimous decision (UD) victory against Adriana Moldonado at the Estadio cubierto Sub sede Cruce Alberdi in Rosario, Argentina.

 After compiling a record of 9–0 (2 KOs), she defeated Vanesa Lorena Taborda on 28 September 2018 at the Olimpico Football Club in Villa Gobernador Gálvez, Argentina, capturing the vacant South American super flyweight title via UD with the scorecards reading 100–90, 100–91.5 and 100–93.

 Her next fight came three months later on 29 December, moving down two weight classes to challenge IBF female junior flyweight champion Guadalupe Bautista at the Club Atlético Talleres in Villa Gobernador Gálvez.
 Bermúdez defeated Bautista via split decision (SD) to capture her first world title, with two judges scoring the bout 96–94 in favour of Bermúdez while the third scored it 96–94 to Bautista.
 Bermúdez' sister, Daniela, also became a world champion on the same card, winning the WBO female bantamweight title.

 Bermudez added the WBO female light-flyweight World title to her collection with a fifth-round stoppage of Venezuela's Debora Rengifo on 26 March 2022.

 She lost her titles on 26 November 2022, going down to a majority decision defeat against Yokasta Valle from Costa Rica at Dignity Health Sports Park in Carson, California, USA.

 Three-weight world champion Valle opted to return to strawweight leading to Bermudez being given an immediate chance to regain both titles when she faced Mexico's Tania Enriquez at Estadio Luna Park in Buenos Aires, Argentina, on 10 March 2023.
 She won the fight by unanimous decision to become a two-time world champion.

 Bermúdez faced WBA female light-flyweight champion Sara Bailey in a title unification at Hard Rock Hotel and Casino in Ottawa, Canada, on 20 September 2025.
 Having knocked her opponent to the canvas twice, she won by stoppage in the first round.

+On 13 June 2026 at Caribe Royale Resort in Orlando, Florida, USA, Bermúdez lost her titles to Estefany Alegria via unanimous decision.